Overview

 Bog Bodies & Kingship

-The museum’s Kingship and Sacrifice gallery houses the famous bog bodies, such as Old Croghan Man, whose remarkably preserved remains still spark debate about Iron Age ritual practices.
+The Kingship and Sacrifice gallery houses the famous bog bodies, such as Old Croghan Man, whose remarkably preserved remains still spark debate about Iron Age ritual practices.
 Adjacent displays examine the symbols of Irish kingship, from ceremonial swords to jeweled crowns.

 Temporary Exhibitions & Learning